glassroom/torch_parallel_scan/README.md

 # torch_parallel_scan

-An implementation of parallel scan over sequences of tensors for PyTorch.
+A simple implementation of parallel scan over sequences of tensors for PyTorch.

 Only 40 lines of Python code, excluding docstrings and whitespace.